A tip of the hat by a Revolutionary War hero convinced teen-aged slave Lewis Hayden he deserved respect.

 Lewis Hayden was born into slavery on Dec.
 11, 1811, on a plantation in Lexington, Ky.
 When he was seven or eight, his mother was beaten into insanity for refusing the sexual advances of a man from a Masonic Lodge.

 By 1842 he married a second time, to, to Harriet Bell, also enslaved.
 Lewis cared for her son, Joseph, as his own.
-He feared he’d be separated a third time from his family, and he hated slavery, so he planned his escape.
+He feared he’d be separated a third time from his family, and he hated slavery.
+So he planned their escape.

 Lewis Hayden replied,